bjoernellens1/ESP32-PowerGuard/README.md

 - Grafana dashboard for visualizing power conditions.
 - Embedded webserver on ESP32 for real-time voltage and power readings and relay control.

+### Important notice:
+This code is supposed to work with all kinds of ESP32 devices (ESP32, ESP32-S1, ESP32-S2, etc.), but minor adjustments might be needed.
+Anyway you will need to adapt the pin numbering to your board.
+We successfully tested the following devices:
+- AZ Delivery ESP-32 Dev Kit C V4
+- ESP32-S2-Saola-1

+The relay module is also interchangeable with other relay modules you can buy on Amazon.
+The code is written in a way that it should be easy to adapt to other modules.
+Here it is important to add that this code is written for active-low relay modules.

 ### Quick start
+0. !
+Before connecting the ESP via USB, make sure to unplug the additional 5V power converter we use in this project.
+This is necessary to prevent overpowering the Computer's USB port.
 1. Spin up InfluxDb and Grafana via Docker Compose:

     ```shell